 1. The Life of Alexander the Great

 Since my childhood, Alexander the Great was a big figure during those times.
-So, I was fascinated about how he conquered so much of the known world back then and how he inherited most of ancient Greece.
+So, I was fascinated by how he conquered so much of the world back then and inherited most of ancient Greece.
 His empire stretched from Egypt in the West to India, East, Arabia, and Central Asia to the north.
 So, it was a huge empire that the author describes smoothly with reference.

 Also, this book is very inspiring because Alexander the Great was known for his leadership qualities and traits.
 So, people who want to succeed in life should study the lives of successful people.
 Though he has passed away over 2000 years, he has always been known as a man of outstanding achievement.
-I recommend that you study the lives of great people, including Alexander the Great, because he was one of the greatest and most successful people of all time.
+I recommend you study the lives of great people, including Alexander the Great, because he was one of the greatest and most successful people ever.

 Author: Plutarch